Lokavaluto/monujo/README.md

 For most tests, you might want to provide some important environment
 variables:

-In a local file `cypress.env.json`, you can add:
+In a local file `cypress.env.json` (in the root of the project), you can add:
 ```json
 {
   "email":"me@email.com",